An A-Z expat guide for internationals relocating and living in Israel.

 Housing, renting, mortgages and real estate in Israel

-A serviced apartment would be a very convenient option and would offer expats peace of mind, knowing that things are taken care of at home.
+A serviced apartment would be a very convenient option and would offer expats peace of mind.
 However, options for long term rentals, including cleaning services, are few and far between in Israel.
 A private arrangement with your landlord would have to be made but, for many reasons it is preferable to contract your own cleaner.
 You can refer to our Business Directory for a list or English speaking cleaners, electricians, plumbers and other maintenance and repairmen who are able to give you the type of service you are used to back home.